 Ectropion is the turning out of the eyelid so that the inner surface is exposed.
 It most often affects the lower eyelid.

 Ectropion is very often caused by the aging process.
 The connective (supporting) tissue of the eyelid becomes weak.
-This causes the lid to turn out so that the side of the lower lid is no longer against the eyeball.
+This causes the lid to turn out so that the inside of the lower lid is no longer against the eyeball.
 It can also be caused by: